Château-d'Œx: Education

 In Château-d'Œx about 986 or (33.4%) of the population have completed non-mandatory upper secondary education, and 299 or (10.1%) have completed additional higher education (either university or a Fachhochschule).
 Of the 299 who completed tertiary schooling, 45.5% were Swiss men, 30.4% were Swiss women, 13.0% were non-Swiss men and 11.0% were non-Swiss women.

 As of 2000, there were 92 students in Château-d'Œx who came from another municipality, while 95 residents attended schools outside the municipality.

 Sport

 Skiing is a key activity in the area with the ski station of La Braye accessible via cable car (also open in Summer) from the heart of Château-d'Œx village.
-The International Hot-Air Balloon Festival in Château-d'Œx is held every year in January, since 1979.

-1922 and 1924, the Hockey Club Château d'Œx was the Swiss champion in its ranks with a local international player in the person of Edouard Mottier who participated in the 1924 Olympic Games in Chamonix.
+In 1922 and 1924, the Hockey Club Château d'Œx was the Swiss champion in its ranks with a local international player in the person of Edouard Mottier who participated in the 1924 Olympic Games in Chamonix.

-1956 Madeleine Berthod won the downhill woman Olympics in Cortina d'Ampezzo (Italy).

-1997 Mountain bike World Championships held in Château d'Œx.
+In 1997, the Mountain Bike World Championships were held in Château d'Œx.

-1999 Bertrand Piccard and Brian Jones took off 1 March in Château d'Œx and make the first non-stop round the world with a Rozière balloon, landing 21 March in Egypt after 20 days and 40805 km.
+On 1 March 1999, Bertrand Piccard and Brian Jones took off from Château d'Œx and made the first non-stop around the world with a Rozière balloon, landing 21 March in Egypt after 20 days and 40805 km.